MFlisar/MessageBar/README.md

 Hint
 =====

-Study the examples, they should be quite self-explanatory :-)
+Study the example, it should be quite self-explanatory :-)

 Usage